aptech/docs/docs/CR-getHeaders.rst

 .. function:: getHeaders(fname)

     :param fname: the name of the data file.
-    :type fname: String
+    :type fname: string

     :returns: headers (*Px1 string array*) containing the variable names in the file.

 Remarks
 -------

-For convenience, 'getHeaders' will try to read variable names from Excel and CSV files.
+For convenience, :func:`getHeaders` will try to read variable names from Excel and CSV files.
 However, since these file types do not have a standard method specification for variable names, the first row of the file will be returned.

-CSV file names with a file extension other than .csv will need to start with the schema csv://.
+CSV file names with a file extension other than ``.csv`` will need to start with the schema ``csv://``.

-HDF5 file names must start with the schema h5://
+HDF5 file names must start with the schema ``h5://``

 Examples